 CLi-1600 semi-automated device which quantifies biomarkers for thyroid disease, inflammation, cardiac diseases, fertility, diabetes, bone metabolism, anemia, and health check by analyzing human serum, plasma and whole blood.

-AMH Rapid Quantitative Test (Chemiluminescence Immunoassay) is used for in vitro quantitative detection of the Anti-Mullerian hormone (AMH) concentration in human serum and plasma that contains heparin /EDTA and other anticoagulants samples, mainly used for auxiliary diagnosis of reproductive hormones diseases.
+LH Rapid Quantitative Test (Chemiluminescence Immunoassay) is used for in vitro quantitative detection of the Luteinizing hormone (LH) concentration in human serum and plasma that contains heparin /EDTA and other anticoagulants samples, mainly used for auxiliary diagnosis of reproductive hormones diseases.